SandZn/brisky-base/README.md

 })
 ```

-Big advantage of this system is that it allows you to change types not as dependents but as extensions, bit smilair to for example web components.
+Big advantage of this system is that it allows you to change types not as dependents but as extensions, bit similar to for example web components.

 -